Primis1/Obsidian-Vault/back-end/GO Base/Channels/Goroutine.md

 ***
 Special values:
 [[Channels in GO]]
-1. #goroutine - function in go that enables multithreading, concurrency(==scheduler distributes `goroutines` across process cores, parallelism is possible==) .
-When go-runtime encounter the goroutine, it does not wait for it be executed
+1. #goroutine - function in go that enables multithreading, concurrency.
+When go-runtime encounter the goroutine, it does not wait for it be executed, and continues to read the file
+	- Scheduler opens a goroutine pool across available system-processes or CPU-cores, enabling goroutine run in ==parallelism==
 	- Similar to JS promises, it firstly "skips" the execution of goroutine
 	- #goroutine is golang adaptation of `coroutines`, they are allow to pause and resume the flow within the thread
 - ==work sharing / work stealing== - go uses dual model for task managing within multiple goroutines